 If you need support with the reporting, please contact natda.helpdesk@eionet.europa.eu

-Presentation and recording from the 12 June 2025 webinar on the revision of the NatDA reporting and on strict protection.
+Presentation and recording from the 15 January webinar on the 2026 NatDA reporting and the revised reporting format.

 The cddaId continues to be the thematic identifier of the NatDA records.
 The cddaId is identical to the site code id of the World Database on Protected Areas (WDPA_ID).
 To ensure correspondence between the cddaId of NatDA and the WDPA_ID, the Eionet agreed to add these ids to their sites and EEA distributes site code ids maintained by the WDPA via the Site code allocation service.
 NFPs and users with "CDDA reporter" role can log in to the Site code allocation service.